Skip to Content

 Please leave a comment on the blog or share a photo on Instagram

-Now the signage is complete.
-Allow to dry and then coat with a fine mist of Rust-Oleum Mat Sealer.
-If your sign will be exposed to rain or snow, you will want to seal the entire sign, front and back with at least two coats of protective sealer.
+Now, the signage is complete.
+Allow to dry, and then coat with a fine mist of Rust-Oleum Mat Sealer.
+If your sign will be exposed to rain or snow, you will want to seal the entire sign.
+Spray both the front and back with at least two coats of protective sealer.

 House Address Sign Options

-First, I wanted to duplicate my original reclaimed wood sign as closely as possible so therefore, I add a couple swipes of blue paint onto the white paint.
+First, I wanted to duplicate my original reclaimed wood sign as closely as possible, so I added a couple swipes of blue paint to the white paint.
 If you choose to do this, be sure to use a very dry brush technique.

 In addition, the signage can be made using vinyl letters or wooden letters to create a unique home address sign.